-It gets worse when a police officer enters a car: It is hard to get rid of the intruder without money changing hands in such situations.
+It gets worse when a police officer enters a car.
+It is hard to get rid of the intruder without money changing hands in those situations.

-During my recent visit to Benin City, I was approached by 5 police officers asking for my “photography permit” as I was taking pictures in the city centre.
+When visiting Benin City, I was approached by 5 cops, asking for my “photography permit” when I took pictures in the city centre.
 I didn’t even waver, as I knew they just wanted a bribe.
-I never let go of the eye contact with the one in charge, and remained defiant.
+Never letting go of the eye contact with the one in charge, I remained defiant.
 I rested my case there was no such thing as a photography permit.
 Eventually, I turned my back on them, and walked away.

 I have seen police officers seeking bribes in many countries across the world.
 Nigeria is in a league of its own, though.

 The Kenya Police Force was really bad once upon a time, but has improved.
-In today’s Kenya, cops are actually afraid to ask for money, and begging rarely occurs any more: Kenyan police officers have actually become professional, polite and hard-working.
+In today’s Kenya, cops are actually afraid to ask for money, and begging rarely occurs any more.
+Kenyan police officers have actually become professional, polite and hard-working.
 Unbelivably, had you asked anyone even a few years ago.
-Cash can still make a misdemeanor go away, but Kenyan police won’t bother you unless you are actually on the wrong side of the law.
+Cash can still make a misdemeanor “go away”.
+Kenyan police generally won’t bother you unless you are on the wrong side of the law, though.

 While Nigeria is moving fast ahead in many areas, their police force is still in dire need of radical surgery.
 They could certainly learn a lesson or two from Kenya.

 Nigerians are generally fed up with Police Force more busy robbing people, than protecting them.
-A major hit in the world of social media, is a video clip posted on Youtube, of a police officer attempting to extort a bribe became an instant social media hit in Nigeria.
+Recently, a Youtube video of a police officer attempting to extort a bribe became an instant social media hit in Nigeria.

-The video went viral, showing the face of the Police officer.
-He was fired as a result.
+The video went viral, showing the cop’s face.
+He was fired!

 The attention this episode got, shows the extent to which Nigerians are tired of corrupt police officers.
 If the Federal Government fails to clean up the police force, naming and shaming of corrupt officers in social media may well become a trend.